 What do I need to share with my tax professional to complete my taxes?

-✔ Account Activity & Balance Report (for appropriate tax year)
+✔ Account Activity & Balance Report (for the appropriate tax year)

-✔ The GST/HST amounts paid by Fullscript (if GST/HST is collected)
+✔ The HST amounts paid by Fullscript (if GST/HST is collected)

-TIP!
-GST/HST amounts paid can be located at the bottom of individual payouts from the Reports page.
+Tip!
+When registered to collect GST/HST from Fullscript, taxes paid are located at the bottom of individual payouts from the Reports page.